-- 232. Our position on the supporting text and the proposed policy has been given previously in Section 4.
-We repeat briefly: - a.
+- a.
 The Council take the phrase 'concerns over the structural stability of adjacent property, character of rear gardens' and then applies this as if the meaning were 'will impact on the character of rear gardens'.
 The character of any garden is largely down to the preference of the owner. - b.
 Any tree, bush, plant or shrub that is natural to the UK can grow to full size and live a full life span in the one metre of soil on top of a garden basements.
-We have given this evidence to the council several times. - c.
-The Council's own Principal Arboricultural Officer's view is that one metre of soil on top of a garden basement roof will allow future flexibility in planting, support sensible trees and support vegetation sustainably. - d.
-Basements under gardens with one metre of soil do not conflict with any of the extracts from the London Plan Policy that have been quoted above by the council.
-The wording from the London Plan does not justify the limitation in size proposed in the policy. - e.
-The council appears to be misrepresenting and misusing the London Plan Policy out of context in order to justify the policy. - f.
+We have given this evidence to the council several times. - d.
+The Council's own Principal Arboricultural Officer's view is that one metre of soil on top of a garden basement roof will allow future flexibility in planting, support sensible trees and support vegetation sustainably.
+See response to above points in Council's Response to Arboricultural Issues raised by Cranbrook Basements and Basement Force, RBKC, April 2014. - Basements under gardens with one metre of soil do not conflict with any of the extracts from the London Plan Policy that have been quoted above by the council.
+The wording from the London Plan does not justify the limitation in size proposed in the policy.
+Repeats points made at para 47 and elsewhere. - f.
+The council appears to be misrepresenting and misusing the London Plan Policy out of context in order to justify the policy.
+Repeats points made at para 47 and elsewhere. - g.
 The Council seems to imply that basement development is allowed to harm protected trees.
-This is not the case. - g.
-The council's Basements Visual Evidence is flawed as: - i.
+This is not the case.
+Repeats points made at para 48.

+- h.
+The council's Basements Visual Evidence is flawed as: Repeats points made at para 46. - i.
 Many (44) of the 102 example basements gained planning permission before the 2009 basement policy that requires one metre of soil to allow planting.
 Therefore the report does not demonstrate a failing in the current policy but in the previous pre-2009 policy.